Juliann Salinas

 John Liu

 James is Director of the Indigenous Lands Program at Trees, Water & People.
-James engages and works with U.S. Tribal Nations on efforts centered around community-based, Tribal-led stewardship projects that create economic and environmental development opportunities.
+James engages and works with U.S. Tribal Nations on efforts centered around community-based, Tribal-led stewardship projects that prioritizes Tribal cultural values and protection of resources.
 In his role, James provides much needed insight and experience on working with Tribal governments that uphold traditional ethics of governance and leadership, while also respecting Tribal sovereignty.
-His deep rooted experiences and cultural values strengthens TWP’s approach in building honest, working relationships with Tribes and promoting cross-cultural values of landscape conservation.